Hamad International Airport

 What’s the best way to get to and from Hamad International Airport?

 Limousine: When in Qatar… if you want to arrive at your hotel in style, like countless locals, book yourself a limousine transfer.
 The official limousine operator is Mowasalat Limousine, which you can book in advance or from the Mowasalat Limousine kiosk located in the Arrivals Hall.
-As with taxis, you can pay the driver in cash with Qatari Riyals at the end of the journey.

 How do I transfer between terminals?